OlympusDAO/olympus-frontend/README.md

 For integration testing automation that runs browser and remote API code as well as our own code, see the End-to-end (E2E) testing section below.

-## Rinkeby Testing

-**Rinkeby faucet for sOHM:**
-[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.

-Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day) We use [Jest Snapshot tests](https://jestjs.io/docs/snapshot-testing) to make sure the UI does not change unexpectedly.
+We use [Jest Snapshot tests](https://jestjs.io/docs/snapshot-testing) to make sure the UI does not change unexpectedly.
 When you make changes to the UI (intentionally), you likely will have to update the Snapshots.
 You can do so by running:
 `yarn snapshot`.